AmusementClub/vs-mlrt/README.md

 To install, download the latest release and extract them into your VS `plugins` directory.

 Please visit the [vstrt](vstrt) directory for details.

+## vsncnn: NCNN-based GPU (Vulkan) Runtime

+[ncnn](https://github.com/Tencent/ncnn) is a popular AI inference runtime. [vsncnn](vsncnn) provides a vulkan based runtime for some AI filters.
+It includes support for on-the-fly ONNX to ncnn native format conversion so as to provide a unified interface across all runtimes provided by this project.
+As it uses the device-independent [Vulkan](https://en.wikipedia.org/wiki/Vulkan) interface for GPU accelerated inference, this plugin supports all GPUs that provides Vulkan interface (NVidia, AMD, Intel integrated & discrete GPUs all provide this interface.)
+Another benefit is that it has a significant smaller footprint than other GPU runtimes (both vsort and vstrt CUDA backends require >1GB CUDA libraries.)
+The main drawback is that it's slower.

+To install, download the latest release and extract them into your VS `plugins` directory.

+Please visit the [vsncnn](vsncnn) directory for details.